adriangonzalez-code/ConfigServer/README.md

 ## Description

 Config Server is a robust and centralized solution for application configuration management, designed to provide efficient and secure handling of properties and secrets in an enterprise environment.
-It allows managing configurations through an intuitive user interface and provides secure access through APIs.
+It enables configuration management through an intuitive user interface and provides secure access through APIs.

 ## How It Works

 1. **User Authentication & Scope Creation**
   - Users log into the Config Server application

 - Create a new scope which generates an access key
 - The access key, URL, and scope are configured in the client API's bootstrap.properties
 - Users can add, modify, and delete properties within the created scope